-On January 10, 2017, the EU Commission adopted a proposal for a Regulation on Privacy and Electronic Communications (“ePR”).
+On January 10, 2017, the European Commission adopted a proposal for a Regulation on Privacy and Electronic Communications (“ePR”).
 On June 8, 2018, the Council of the European Union’s Bulgarian Presidency presented a progress report (the “Report”) on the draft ePR to the Transport, Telecommunications and Energy Council.
 The Report reflects on the amendments presented in the May 2018 Examination of the Presidency text.
 The Report is split into two sections: Annex I, a progress report, and Annex II, questions for the policy debate.

 Annex I reports on the following features, among other things:

 - State of play in the council: The Presidency discusses the scope of the ePR and its link with the EU General Data Protection Regulation (“GDPR”), particularly where the protection provided by the ePR ends and protection provided by the GDPR becomes relevant.

 - Processing of electronic communications data (content and metadata) (Article 6(1)): The permitted processing of electronic communications data to maintain and restore the security of electronic communication networks and services now includes processing in relation to security risks.

 - Processing of electronic communications metadata (Article 6(2), (3a)): The Presidency has introduced new permissions for processing electronic communications metadata, including processing for the purposes of network management and optimization, as well as for statistical counting.
 These new grounds for processing are accompanied by appropriate safeguards.